carbonscott/pyrotein/README.md

 distance matrix.
 Two visualization choices are provided via `Gnuplot` and `matplotlib`.

+## Sequence-based joint analysis

+### Procedure

+- `cat pdb/*.fasta > step1.all.fasta`
+- `./fasta.step1.py` to extract chains defined in `xxx.db.xlsx`;  It returns `step2.interest.fasta`
+- `cat step2.interest.fasta | pbcopy` and paste it into Clustal Omega
+- Check if terribly placed insertion will confuse sequence alignment.
+  - Clustal Omega might return residue 'X'.
+Repalce it with '-'.
+Otherwise, the string-match-based method to identify lower bound residue ID will fail.

 ## Caveats

 The warning `RuntimeWarning: Mean of empty slice` is triggered by `np.nanmean`